01 / Redesigning the Request For Information Process

 • Reduced administrative burden on internal staff

-• Improved quality and consistency of RFI data (tracking response times, quality of responses, categorizing various RFIs on projects for easier readaiblity, etc)
+• Improved quality and consistency of RFI data (tracking response times, quality of responses, categorizing various RFIs on projects for easier readablity, etc)

 • Greater accuracy in tracking RFI resolution time and tracking consultant accountability